chrigHub/PertubationThesis/README.md

 ---

 ## Project Overview
-This project implements the Reliability Assessment Process via the Perturbation Approach within the aviation domain on a real world dataset.
+This project implements the Reliability Assessment Process in combination with the Perturbation Approach within the aviation domain on a real world dataset.
 For this, three models are trained to classify "early", "on-time" or "late" arrivals at Hartsfield-Jackson Airport in Atlanta Georgia United States.
 After training and evaluation criteria are met for each model, the trained models' outputs are tested for reliability according to the Realiability Assessment Process with the Perturbation Approach.
 Finally, these findings are analyzed and used as the basis for the research question of the connected Master's Thesis.